Are you paying more tax than you need to?

 If you've lived with your spouse or civil partner in the relevant tax year and aren't separated, you can reduce your capital gains tax bill by transfering ownership of assets to them.

-For example, if you're planning to sell shares that'll give rise to a capital gain of £4,000, you can use your allowance to cover the first £3,000 of the gain.
-However, the other £1,000 would be taxable at up to 20%.
+For example, if you're planning to sell shares that'll give you a profit of £4,000, you can use your allowance to cover the first £3,000 of the gain.
+However, the other £1,000 would be taxable at up to 18% if you're a basic rate tax payer.

 Transferring half the shares to your spouse before selling them would mean that you'd each make a £2,000 gain, which is within both of your £3,000 capital gains tax annual allowances and your total tax bill would be zero.